Convergence rates in the functional CLT for alpha-mixing triangular arrays: Application to local functionals of uniformly mixing arrays and sequential dynamical systems

-We consider here a class of random variable satisfying certain approximation conditions which arise naturally for certain classes of expanding maps.
+We consider here a class of random variable satisfying certain approximation conditions which arise naturally for certain classes of expanding maps, and a sequence of functionals so that $\sig_n$ grows at least logarithmically fast in $n$.
 For the sake of simplicity, we will focus on random variables which can be approximated exponentially fast by mixing sequences, but the same idea works with polynomially fast approximation.
-Moreover, we will only consider the case of approximation by exponentially fast $\phi$-mixing processes, even though some polynomial rates could also be considered.
+Moreover, we will only consider the case of approximation by $\phi$-mixing processes.

 Let us now give a precise description.
-We assume here that for each $r$ there are random variables $\xi_{j}^{(r)}$ so that for all $p$,
+We assume here that for each $r\in\bbN$ there are random variables $\xi_{j,r}$ so that for all $p$,